 Easily make your own borax crystal ornaments for Christmas this year.
 They only require two ingredients and they turn out shiny, sparkly, and gorgeous.
 These borax crystal ornaments make awe-inspiring homemade gifts for friends and neighbors.
-Plus, the kids can learn about chemistry as they grow their very own stunning crystals on their unique creations.
+Plus, the kids can do a fun winter science experiment and learn about chemistry as they grow their very own stunning crystals.

 Last year we made an adorable snowy snowman using this same process.
 He makes a shiny little holiday decoration as well!